How Content Accelerates Lead Generation

-Coincidentally, content marketing is the clear winner when it comes to lead generation tactics.
-According to the same CMI/Marketing Profs study, 85% of responding B2B marketers placed lead generation as their number one goal for their content marketing practice.
+Coincidentally, content marketing is the clear winner when it comes to lead-generation tactics.
+According to a study by Content Marketing Institute and Marketing Profs, 68 percent of responding B2B marketers successfully generated leads and 58 percent successfully nurtured leads through their content marketing practice.

 With that in mind, let’s take a look at five pieces of content and how to turn them into lead-capturing and lead-qualifying machines.

 1. Automated emails

 Automated emails do a lot of the heavy lifting when it comes to lead generation, especially if you’re implementing aprogram.
 It’s so powerful that 71 percent of B2B companies use email marketing for customer acquisition and 68 percent use it for customer retention, according to Act-On and Gleanster research.

 Although it doesn’t take much to sign up for an email newsletter, it’s at least a small indicator someone is interested in your brand and your content.
 It’s also a good way to nurture your prospects and allows an easy way to communicate directly with your audience.

 If you’re producing “heavier” pieces of content, like e-books, case studies and whitepapers, your automated emails are a great way to encourage further engagement with your content.
 By tracking your audience’s interaction with those emails, you’ve got an efficient way to both distribute content and qualify leads.

 eBooks make an effective content type for lead generation for two reasons:

 - You can pack it with useful, in-depth information